andreacremese/JStoTSviaDefinitions/README.md

-# Tranitioning from JS to TS
+# Transitioning from JS to TS

 Sample POC app to show transitioning from JS to TS via d.ts files.